• Overview

 5. Test between exon and exon skipped reads

-In the previous sections, we conducted a spatial dissimilarity test between exon/junction expression and gene expression.
-However, binding features are not always limited to genes; they can also correspond to other types of features.
-In this section, we perform a test between exon expression and reads that skip this exon (exclude assay).
-This approach is similar to the Percent Spliced In (PSI) method, which is widely used to analyze alternative splicing in both bulk and single-cell RNA-seq data.
-The PSI is calculated as: PSI = exon reads / (exon reads + reads skipping this exon).
+The spatial dissimilarity test is not limited to gene-level binding features.
+Here we test exon expression against reads that skip the exon (exclude assay).
+This is analogous to the Percent Spliced In (PSI) method widely used in bulk and single-cell RNA-seq: PSI = exon reads / (exon reads + reads skipping this exon).

 # The reads that skip exons are annotated using the `-psi` option in PISA anno, and these counts are stored in the `exclude` directory.
 We then load these excluded counts into a new assay.